hxlnt/nobadmemories.com/src/render/posts/my-first-week-with-pocketchip.html.md

 Though the ARM7 architecture wasn't officially supported, and I'd never built a Linux application from source, and seemingly no one had ever installed VS Code on a PocketCHIP before... how hard could it be, right?
 (I hear all y'all Linux users laughing at last week's me.
 It's fine.)

-Due to the PocketCHIP's limited specs, the `npm install` that brings in all the necessary modules for building from source results in an out-of-memory error.
+There were a fair number of puzzles to solve in this process.
+For example, due to the PocketCHIP's limited specs, the `npm install` that brings in all the necessary modules for building from source results in an out-of-memory error.
 (Well, it actually just results in the `npm install` silently failing, but I eventually found the error logs and pieced it together.)
 So, to build VS Code on a PocketCHIP, I discovered that I needed to first create a 1 GB swapfile on a USB stick.
 Directions for how to do this are available [here](http://raspberrypimaker.com/adding-swap-to-the-raspberrypi/).
 (See "Arch Linux Swap," and thanks to [John Gerryts](https://twitter.com/phonikg) for the hot tip via twitter!)

 After a few late nights, a lot of dependency installations, and a little luck, my VS Code build worked.
 I was SO EXCITED when it compiled and popped up for the first time.
 It looked just like the PC and Mac versions!